Carnival of Monsters: Production

 Working titles for this story included Peepshow.
 This story was recorded as part of the production block for the previous season but deliberately held over for Season 10.
 This was to enable Barry Letts to direct, since his role as producer would have made it difficult to do so at the start of a production block (as he had found out with Terror of the Autons).

-The titles for Carnival of Monsters were prepared, like Frontier in Space, with a new arrangement of the theme music performed by Paddy Kingsland on a synthesizer.
+The titles for Carnival of Monsters were prepared, alongside the next serial, Frontier in Space, with a new arrangement of the theme music performed by Paddy Kingsland on a synthesizer.
 Known as the "Delaware" arrangement (the BBC Radiophonic Workshop was based on Delaware Road), it proved unpopular with BBC executives, so the original Delia Derbyshire theme was restored, and only appears on an uncorrected version of episode two that was shipped to Australia in error.
 This edit, which also featured a few extra scenes, was used in the 1995 VHS release.
 (The opening and closing title sequence versions of the theme have been included as an extra on the DVD release of the story.
 The original 2m 30sec theatrical release of this music was wiped many years ago.)

 The ship used was the RFA Robert Dundas which had been decommissioned and was scrapped immediately after filming.
 As the ship was actually in transit on its final voyage down the River Medway in Kent, all external shots had to be filmed at a low angle or the banks of the estuary would have been visible.